The Asphalt Jungle: Production

+Development and casting

 The film was an adaptation by director John Huston and screenwriter Ben Maddow of the 1949 novel by crime writer W. R. Burnett.
 It was backed by the major film studio Metro-Goldwyn-Mayer, where it was greenlighted by production chief Dore Schary over the objections of studio head Louis B. Mayer.
 From the publication of Burnett's first novel Little Caesar in 1929, he had written numerous books that were adapted into films shortly after publication.
 Huston and Maddow wrote the adaptation, which emphasized the crooks' story and reduced the police procedural aspect.
 Burnett was consulted as the shooting script was being written, and he approved the final version.
 The studio allowed the production a relatively free hand.

 Maddow said: "[A] lot of the power [of the film] was due to the fact that these were New York actors who all knew one another and were trying to outdo one another—and who were stimulants to one another.
 There was nobody who had a name of any consequence...
 Most of Huston's talent came in the choice of casting, which most directors will tell you anyway, in moments of frankness.
 It could have been quite a banal film if badly cast.
 Imagine Van Johnson or somebody else in the leading part!
 But it was not an important film, so it was easier to cast."

-Production for The Asphalt Jungle took place from October 21, 1949 to late December of that year.
-Location shooting took place in Lexington and Keeneland, Kentucky and in Cincinnati, Ohio.

-In shooting the film, Huston was influenced by European neorealist films such as Open City (1945) and Bicycle Thieves (1948).
-He combined the naturalism of neorealism with the stylized look of film noir and Hollywood crime films.
-When the film was complete, Mayer said: "It's trash.
-That Asphalt Pavement thing is full of nasty, ugly people doing nasty things.
-I wouldn't cross the street to see a picture like that."